ROCKVILLE SPUR TRAIL:

 Directions:

-To start from the Church Street parking lot in Vernon; Take exit 65 off of I-84 in Vernon to Route 30.
+To start from the Church Street parking lot for the Hop River State Park Trail & Rockville Spur in Vernon [Southern End]; Take exit 65 off of I-84 in Vernon to Route 30.
 From the westbound exit take Route 30 west and from the eastbound exit take Route 30 east.
 Cross over the interstate via the Dobson Bridge which turns into Washington St. Immediately after crossing the bike path, turn left onto Church St. The parking lot will be a little ways down on your left.
 There is a map board here along with a small gazebo and picnic table.

-To start from Vernon Commons; Take exit 65 off of I-84 in Vernon to Route 30.
+To start from Vernon Commons in Vernon for the Rockville Spur [Southern Section]; Take exit 65 off of I-84 in Vernon to Route 30.
 Head east on Route 30 and take a right into the Vernon Commons Plaza and park.
 The trail starts just east of the parking lot where it crosses Route 30.

 HH

-CLICK HERE FOR HOP RIVER RAIL TRAIL MAP
+CLICK HERE FOR HOP RIVER STATE PARK TRAIL MAP

 BEFORE YOU SET OUT BE SURE TO READ THE